-Connor: I found the MHFA Course to be a valuable part of recognising my own mental health wellbeing; as well as recognising and gaining practical skills in tackling a mental health crisis in the workplace.
+Connor: I found the MHFA Course to be a valuable part of recognising my own mental health and wellbeing; as well as recognising and gaining practical skills in tackling a potential mental health crisis in the workplace.

-J: ‘How do you think this will help Mental Health Awareness in the workplace?’
+J: ‘How do you think this will help mental health awareness in the workplace?’

-C: I believe this will help Mental Health Awareness in the workplace massively.
-It provides a workplace with an individual who will come away feeling more confident in recognising a Mental Health Crisis and in a position to inform others of helpful information relating to Mental Health First Aid.
+C: I believe this will help mental health awareness in the workplace massively.
+It provides a workplace with an individual who will come away feeling more confident in recognising a mental health crisis and in a position to inform others of helpful information relating to Mental Health First Aid.
 Each MHFA first aider is provided with an in-depth manual to refer back to at any point and can help both self-development and the development of their colleagues.

 J: ‘How did you find other people reacted to the training, and were people comfortable enough to discuss their own experiences of mental health issues within work?’

-C: In my experience every single person on the course reacted in a way which was comfortable for them.
+C: In my experience, every single person on the course reacted in a way which was comfortable for them.
 The environment was incredibly safe and people were able to share as much or as little as they wanted to without the fear of judgement.
-These stories also helped bring the delegates together and promoted healthy discussion throughout the entire 2 days.
+These stories also helped bring the delegates together and promoted healthy discussion throughout the 2 days.
 Each delegate was also able to “opt out” for any parts of the course they weren’t comfortable with and extra support would have been provided.

 J: ‘How interactive was the session?’

 C: The session was very interactive through a variety of team-based and individual exercises and scenarios with the purpose of better understanding certain topics such as disorders, suicide and depression.
 We also watched videos from people who have experienced troubling episodes of mental ill-health which prompted great group discussions.